LightBuzz/Encryption-WinRT/README.md

 * [Vangos Pterneas](http://pterneas.com) from [LightBuzz](http://lightbuzz.com)

 ## License
 You are free to use these libraries in personal and commercial projects by attributing the original creator of the project.
+[View full License](https://github.com/LightBuzz/Encryption-WinRT/blob/master/LICENSE).